kumahq/kuma-website/app/_src/production/dp-config/transparent-proxying.md

 In this mode, {{ Kuma }} requires the transparent proxy to be enabled, so it **cannot be turned off**.

-### Adjusting Transparent Proxy Settings in Kubernetes Mode
+### Adjusting transparent proxy settings in Kubernetes mode

 If the default settings don’t meet your needs, see the [Customizing Transparent Proxy Configuration in Kubernetes Mode]({{ docs }}{{ tproxy.paths.guides.customize-config.k8s }}#customizing-transparent-proxy-configuration-in-kubernetes-mode) guide.
 This guide explains different ways to change settings and when to use each one.